Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

   # Azure Key Vault
   keyVault:
     # Name of the Key Vault
-    # *Required*
     # Can also be passed with environmental variable AZURE_KEYVAULT_NAME
     name: ""

-    # Code signing key
-    codesignKey:
-      # Name of the code signing key inside the Key Vault
-      # Defaults to "codesign" if not set
-      # Can also be passed with environmental variable CODESIGN_KEY_NAME
-      name: "codesign"
-      # Version of the code signing key inside the Key Vault
-      # Defaults to the latest one if not set
-      # Can also be passed with environmental variable CODESIGN_KEY_VERSION
-      version: null

 # TLS
 tls: